 What are topicals/edibles/sublinguals?

 They’re all products made using the aforementioned cannabis concentrates, but they work in different ways.
-Let’s go through them one-by-one.
+Let’s go through this marijuana faq one-by-one.

 Topicals are cannabis-infused products that are applied directly to the skin for ease sore or tired muscles.
 Unlike most cannabis you consume orally or through vaping or smoking, topicals have no psychoactive effects, meaning they don’t get you “high.”